 But with so many anniversaries this year, if we really had to pick one or two to focus on, we’d have to go with the release of “Vogue” and the start of the “Blond Ambition Tour”.
 These two moments proved Madonna really wasn’t a flash in the pan, but a true artist.
 And like any other true artist, she’s a provocateur.

 “Vogue” was initially written as the B-side for the last single off of “Like a Prayer”, the Top 10 hit “Keep It Together” that is mostly forgotten today.
 The result was much too good to become a B-side so it became the first single off of Madonna’s soundtrack album for DICK TRACY, called, “I’m Breathless” (also celebrating 30 years of release in 2020).

 Inspired by the drag balls of the Latinx and African-American community, voguing suddenly went mainstream, and Madonna incorporated the dance into her routine.
 It became a dance craze that summer and the single went on to sell 2 million copies that year thus becoming the best-selling single of the year internationally.

-Since then, the single has sold over 6 million copies and became a landmark of ‘90s music and aesthetic.
+Since then, the single has sold over six million copies and become a landmark of ‘90s music and aesthetics.
 The music video premiered on MTV just days after the single.
 While the first live performance of it couldn’t have been more appropriate as it was included in the setlist of the “Blond Ambition World Tour”.